 In 1990, the United Nations set 8 Millennium Development Goals (MDG) to improve life around the world by 2015.
 Recently, the UN evaluated the progress on these goals and set 17 new Sustainable Development Goals (SDG) to lead global progress in the next 15 years.
-Several of these goals directly address women’s healthcare and gender empowerment, which Affirm lives out in our vision as well.
+Several of these goals directly address women’s healthcare and gender empowerment, which Arizona Family Health Partnership lives out in our vision as well.

 Below is the current status on these goals as well as future directions that we hope to participate with on local and global levels.

 - Maternal mortality has fallen by almost 50 per cent since 1990

 - Maternal mortality ratio – the proportion of mothers that do not survive childbirth compared to those who do – in developing regions is still 14 times higher than in the developed regions